LeCreateur/MunitieLexicon/README.md

 # MunitieLexicon
 <h1>Dictionary</h1>
 <p>This is my first application.</p>
-Im trying to make a dictionary but at the moment i get a lot of errors because of my database.
-I dont know how to fix this.
+I finished my project but i think there is a bug in the database.
 <p>Can somebody have a look?????</p>
-<p>Ive added the database</p>
+<p>Ive added the database but github doesnt show binary??? i dont know how to fix that.</p>